WHAT IS A CULTURAL PLAN?

 WHAT WILL WE LEARN DURING THIS PROCESS?

 Columbia has a vibrant and historically strong arts community.
 The cultural planning process will identify the community’s aspirations for increasing support for arts organizations, artist and arts patrons.
-The Cultural Plan is being managed by One Columbia for Arts and History in tandem with Columbia Compass, the City Planning Department’s comprehensive planning process.
+The Cultural Plan is being managed by One Columbia for Arts and Culture in tandem with Columbia Compass, the City Planning Department’s comprehensive planning process.
 This parallel process will discover opportunities for alignment between arts and other civic priorities.